To Our Students,

 4. Hold listening sessions led by a diverse panel of students, faculty, and staff of color and allies to discuss issues of music and race.

 We want to hear your voices.
-The School of Music welcomes suggestions and feedback on our policies, procedures, and operations and how best to offer support for our students of color: our Student Advisory Board provides a digital suggestion box found here; and students can always reach out directly to me, our staff, or faculty.
+The School of Music welcomes suggestions and feedback on our policies, procedures, and operations and how best to offer support for our students of color.
+Students can always reach out directly to me, our staff, or faculty.

 I am saddened and outraged by the recent events in our country.
 I look forward to acting as facilitator and engaging in an inclusive process with our faculty, staff, and students to bring about change.